NessInMorse/NessInMorse.github.io/index.markdown

 ---

-It seemed fun to start a blog, so here it is!
-I hope you will find something interesting.
+Someone told me it would be fun to start a blog, so I started trying to create some posts.
-If you have any questions or suggestions feel free reach out.
+Hopefully you can find something of value in here :).